 Most people experience foot warts at some point in their lives.
 Though warts may go away on their own or with at-home care, they can be a painful, persistent problem.
 At Premier Foot & Ankle, the experienced podiatrists treat plantar warts with prescription medication and in-office treatments.
-For your convenience, there are conveniently located offices in McKinney, Dallas, Frisco, Allen, Mesquite, Celina, Sherman and Plano, Texas.
+For your convenience, there are conveniently located offices in McKinney, Dallas, Frisco, Allen, Mesquite, Celina, Sherman, Irving, and Plano, Texas.
 Schedule an appointment online or over the phone.

 Plantar warts are growths on the soles of your feet, usually the weight-bearing parts of your foot, including your heels and the balls of your feet.